CoraWagner/VBA/index.md

 **NOTE**: You only need to select one cell within each column.
 Selecting a whole column will cause Excel to crash.

 ### Hide Rows
+The second section of code is:
+`Dim rnge As range

+Dim row As range

+On Error Resume Next

+Set rnge = Application.Selection

+Set rnge = Application.InputBox("Select a range of Rows you would like to hide.", "Hide Rows", rnge.Address, Type:=8)

+For Each row In rnge

+row.EntireRow.Hidden = True

+Next row`

+This block of code is similar to *Hide Columns* section as it allows the user to select which rows they would like to remove.
+The only difference, besides the variable names, is that instead of `EntireColumn.Hidden = True` it is `EntireRow.Hidden = True`.

+**NOTE**: You only need to select one cell in the row you want to remove.
+Selecting a whole row will cause Excel to crash.

+### Hide Cell Content

 |  Date  |                    Topic                   |                    Due                    |
 |:------:|:------------------------------------------:|:-----------------------------------------:|